PacketFire/packetfire_site/content/post/kenobi-boot2-root-writeup.md

 ```

 ### Preparing an attack
-This exploit allowed me to arbitrarily copy files around on the filesystem.
-Since I had a key and a few points of exfiltration, it seemed worth investigating.
+These exploits allowed me to arbitrarily copy files around on the filesystem.
+Since I had a key and a few points of exfiltration, it seemed worth attempting.
 The second option in the list, exploit `36803`, included a python script that I modified to accept a source and destination argument.
 I then used the exploit to move the `kenobi` user's ssh key into the samba share.
-I've included the script below.
+I've included the modified script below.

 ```python
 import socket